nbarba/MultilayerPerceptron/README.md

 The use of the MLP class is pretty straightforward.
 The neural network must first be instantiated  and the method to train the network must be invoked, i.e.:

 ```
+#Create the classifier
 classifier = MLP(number_of_features,number_of_neurons_in_hidden_layer)
+#Train
 classifier.minibatch_gradient_descent(features,labels,batch_size);

 ```
 Constructor parameters include the number of neurons for the input and hidden layer.
-The minibatch gradient descent algorithm is implemented, so the batch size must also be passed as an argument.
-Other training parameters that can be defined, include
+For training, except features & labels, the batch size should also be defined.
+Other training parameters that can be defined, include:
-  - the learning rate
+  * the learning rate
-  - the l2 normalization lambda value
+  * the l2 normalization lambda value

 # Toy Example